Abhinayy27/monitoring_agent/README.md

 This prevents duplicate notifications.
 The file is automatically committed back to the repository when updated.

+## Technical Details

+### Dependencies
+- **requests**: For HTTP requests (fallback method)
+- **beautifulsoup4**: For HTML parsing
+- **lxml**: Parser backend for BeautifulSoup
+- **playwright**: Headless browser for JavaScript rendering

+### Workflow Steps
+GitHub Actions performs these steps:
+1. Checkout the repository
+2. Set up Python 3.11
+3. Install Python dependencies (`pip install -r requirements.txt`)
+4. Install Playwright browsers (`playwright install chromium`)
+5. Run `checker.py` with email credentials from GitHub Secrets
+6. If `state.json` is modified, commit and push it back to the repository

 ## Troubleshooting

 ### Email Not Sending

-- Verify `EMAIL_ADDRESS` and `EMAIL_APP_PASSWORD` secrets are set correctly
+- Verify `EMAIL_ADDRESS` and `EMAIL_APP_PASSWORD` secrets are set correctly in GitHub repository settings
 - Ensure 2-Step Verification is enabled on your Google Account
+- Verify the App Password was generated correctly (16 characters)
 - Check GitHub Actions logs for specific error messages

 ### Script Not Finding Proceedings

-- The page structure may have changed.
-Check the logs in GitHub Actions
+- Check GitHub Actions logs for the "Found X proceeding entries" message
+- The script currently detects 2024, 2023, and 2022 ICONAT proceedings successfully
-- You may need to update the HTML parsing logic in `checker.py`
+- If the page structure changes significantly, you may need to update the parsing logic in `checker.py`
+- Playwright timeout errors mean the page took too long to load (try increasing the timeout in `fetch_page()`)

 ### Workflow Not Running

 - Ensure GitHub Actions is enabled in repository settings
+- The workflow runs at **00:00 UTC** and **12:00 UTC** (convert to your local timezone)
 - Check that the cron schedule is valid
-- Manual triggers via `workflow_dispatch` should always work
+- Manual triggers via `workflow_dispatch` should always work (Actions tab → Run workflow)
+- GitHub may delay scheduled runs by up to 15 minutes during high load

+### Playwright Installation Issues

+If Playwright fails to install in GitHub Actions:
+- The workflow automatically installs Playwright browsers
+- If it fails, check the "Install Playwright browsers" step in the workflow logs
+- The script will fall back to `requests` (which won't render JavaScript content)

 ## Ethics & Rate Limiting

-- Runs only every 12 hours (respectful frequency)
+- Runs only twice per day (very respectful frequency)
 - Uses a realistic User-Agent string
 - Does not bypass authentication or paywalls
 - Only reads publicly available content
+- Uses appropriate wait times for JavaScript content to load
 - Complies with IEEE Xplore terms of service

+## Current Status

+✅ **Active and Monitoring**
+- Currently monitoring for: **2025 4th International Conference for Advancement in Technology (ICONAT)**
+- Successfully detecting: 2024, 2023, and 2022 ICONAT proceedings
+- Email notifications will be sent to: `babhinay27@gmail.com`
+- Next scheduled runs: **00:00 UTC** and **12:00 UTC** daily

 ## License